yezanting/yezanting.github.io/content/authors/易文翔/_index.md

 title: Wenxiang Yi 易文翔

 # Full name (for SEO)
-first_name: Zanting
+first_name: Wenxiang
-last_name: Ye
+last_name: Yi

 # Username (this should match the folder name)
 authors:
-  - 叶赞挺
+  - 易文翔

 # Is this the primary user of the site?
-superuser: Lijun Lu
+superuser: Zanting Ye

 # Role/position
-role: PHD student of Biomedical Engineering
+role: MEng student of Biomedical Engineering

 # Organizations/Affiliations
 organizations: